Restoration of Rights, Pardon, Expungement & Sealing

 Sanctions not affected include sex offender registration, driver’s license suspensions and revocations, and law enforcement employment. § 8012(a).
 Serious crimes, including drug trafficking, are not eligible for relief. § 8012(b).
 Under § 8014, an order of limited relief or a certificate of restoration of rights may be introduced as evidence of a person’s due care in a judicial or administrative proceeding alleging negligence or other fault.
 Pardon and other relief afforded convictions from other jurisdictions is given the same effect in Vermont as it has in the jurisdiction that granted it. § 8009(d) and (e).

-A court may grant expungement of the record of a qualifying crime (“or qualifying crimes arising out of the same incident”) if ten (10) years have passed since completion of sentence without any conviction, if all restitution has been paid, and if the court finds that expungement “serves the interest of justice.” § 7602(b)(1).
-Alternatively, the court may seal the record if that more limited relief “better serves the interest of justice than expungement” and if the person committed the crime after reaching 19 years of age. § 7602(b)(2).
-In the event that the person is convicted again during that 10-year waiting period, the person must wait at least 20 years; provided that the person may have no subsequent felony convictions, and no misdemeanors for 15 years before applying. § 7602(c).
-Any restitution must be paid in full.
+In the event that the person is convicted again during that 5-year waiting period, the person must wait at least 10 years; provided that the person may have no subsequent felony convictions, and no misdemeanors for 5 years before applying. § 7602(c).4 Any restitution must be paid in full.
 If both the state’s attorney and the petition stipulate to the granting of the petition, the court “shall grant” the petition without a hearing. § 7602(a).
-If a petition for expungement is denied by the court pursuant to this chapter, no further petition shall be brought for at least five years. § 7605.
+If a petition for expungement is denied by the court pursuant to this chapter, no further petition shall be brought for at least two years, unless the court authorizes a shorter duration. § 7605.5

 Effect of expungement

-(a) Upon entry of an expungement order, the person whose record is expunged shall be treated in all respects as if he or she had never been arrested, convicted, or sentenced for the offense.
+(a) Upon entry of an expungement order, the order shall be legally effective immediately and the person whose record is expunged shall be treated in all respects as if he or she had never been arrested, convicted, or sentenced for the offense.
+The court shall issue an order to expunge all records and files related to the arrest, citation, investigation, charge, adjudication of guilt, criminal proceedings, and probation related to the sentence.
 The court shall issue the person a certificate stating that such person’s behavior after the conviction has warranted the issuance of the order and that its effect is to annul the record of arrest, conviction, and sentence.
-The court shall provide notice of the expungement to the respondent, Vermont crime information center (VCIC), the arresting agency, and any other entity that may have a record related to the order to expunge.
+The court shall provide notice of the expungement to the respondent, Vermont Crime Information Center (VCIC), the arresting agency, and any other entity that may have a record related to the order to expunge.
 The VCIC shall provide notice of the expungement to the Federal Bureau of Investigation’s National Crime Information Center.

 (b) In any application for employment, license, or civil right or privilege or in an appearance as a witness in any proceeding or hearing, a person may be required to answer questions about a previous criminal history record only with respect to arrests or convictions that have not been expunged.